 I crave comfort and familiarity, so the the idea of leaving Chapel Hill seems crazy.
 I mean, I can finally navigate the city without using my GPS!
 But something has kept drawing me to Wake Forest.

 On my first visit to Wake this fall, I thought the campus was beautiful, people were friendly, and the classes seemed great, but all I wanted to do was get out of there.
 My dad and I sat down for a (super-early) dinner at 4:30 because I wanted to eat as soon as possible so we could drive home.
-It was all I could do to keep from bursting into tears and then I did just that…at a restaurant.
-Embarrassing, yes.
+It was all I could do to keep from bursting into tears.

 The idea of yet another round of goodbyes, another move…it just felt like too much.
 I moved when I finished elementary school, when I finished middle school, and when I finished high school.
 Part of me just wants to finish college and stay put.